-Please indicate on your SWSEEL application that you have applied for funding with said program.
+Please indicate on your Workshop application that you have applied for FLAS.

-When will I be notified if I have received a fellowship?
+When will I be notified if I have received a FLAS fellowship?

-Notification will be made about three weeks after the March 1 deadline to the first group of fellowship recipients.
+Notification will be made approximately three weeks after the February 1 deadline to the first group of fellowship recipients.

 An "alternate" is the next person to receive a fellowship award if more funding becomes available from other FLAS Centers, or if a fellowship recipient declines a fellowship offer.

-If you receive an alternate letter in April, there is a strong chance that you will receive a fellowship award.
+If you receive an alternate letter in March or April, there is a strong chance that you will receive a fellowship award.